Version: Latest

 Requirements

 Your VM must be able to access the following domains on the internet.
 These domains are required to install the embedded Kubernetes cluster inside your VM and then deploy Rasa Studio artifacts onto that cluster.
+If your environment performs outbound traffic filtering, ensure that your firewll permits CNAME redirections and that the following domains are whitelisted.

 github.com